ijnek/comp3431-ass3-worlds/README.md

-## Note
+## Important Note

-The contents of the script `turtlebot3_startup.sh` given in assignment1 is as below:
+The launching of the world was done for you in script `turtlebot3_startup.sh` given in assignment1.
+The contents of that file are as below:

 ```
 source ~/turtlebot3_ws/install/setup.bash &&